 Planning at the BPDA is an iterative process which involves community engagement, expert consultants, and the input of experienced BPDA planning and design staff.
 Resulting plans are comprehensive documents, which articulate broad community goals as well as outline physical development opportunities and guidelines.
 The BPDA's current planning documents can be viewed on the Planning Initiatives page.

-Within Planning, four divisions collaborate closely.
-Community Planning works at the neighborhood level and assists communities with articulating and implementing local plans.
+Within Planning, five departments collaborate closely.
+Downtown & Neighborhood Planning works at the neighborhood level and assists communities with articulating and implementing local plans.
 Institutional Planning works with the City's many academic and medical institutions to develop plans which meet organizational needs to remain a critical regional economic engine while harmonizing with adjacent communities.
-Waterfront Planning promotes the city-wide goal of increasing public access to the waterfront and guides visions for waterfront development.
+Climate Change & Environmental Planning promotes the city-wide goal of increasing public access to the waterfront and guides visions for waterfront development.
 Urban Design's input helps determine appropriate heights, densities, setbacks, building styles, and public spaces to be outlined in plans.